anchitagarwal/decoding-stackoverflow/README.md

 ## Use Case
 1. Find the most active and influencial users on StackOverflow for the top trending tags.
-2. Companies and potential employers can analyze the graph to target future employees.
+2. For every user, suggest questions in their expert area.
 3. Data scientists can leverage the graph to extract useful information about each tag.
+4. Companies and potential employers can analyze the graph to target future employees.

 ## Technologies
 1. Amazon S3 - StackOverflow data dump